ProbablyManuel/requiem/components/documentation/src/Races.md

     * Movement speed is increased by 5%.
     * You can pray at a shrine of Azura, Boethiah or Mephala to receive their blessing.
     * These blessings stack with all other blessings.
-* **Active Power**: You consume half your magicka to halve damage taken for 1 seconds.
-The duration equals a tenth of the consumed magicka.
 * **Unperked Skills**:
     * You can sneak without perks.
     * You can create potions and poisons without perks.